Evolving

 (Phonetic spelling guide: YahS-Mee-Naa WhEE-Mun)

 I am a Molecular Geo-, Astro-, & Paleobiologist with broad interests in revealing the past, present, and predictable future of Life on Earth and beyond through the exploration and integrative application of molecular biosignatures.
-I will start as an Assistant Professor in Earth and Planetary Sciences at Johns Hopkins University in July.
+I currently work as an Assistant Professor of Earth and Planetary Sciences at Johns Hopkins University.

 My academic journey started at the age of 15, when I was awarded an Excellence Stipend to study Chemistry at the Technical University of Dortmund in Germany.
 I went on to obtain degrees in the Geosciences (BSc; Honors Program Scholarship) and Organismal and Evolutionary Biology (MSc; Honors Program Scholarship) at the University of Bonn (Germany).
 During my MPhil and PhD at Yale University in the United States, I combined these disciplines to actively develop the field of Molecular Paleobiology by mechanistically linking informative biomacromolecules to insoluble kerogen preserved in the geological record.
 My dissertation yielded more than 19 publications (incl.
 9x Nature, Science Adv, Nature Comms) demonstrating the preservation of integrative molecular biosignatures in deep time.
 After graduating, I held Trimble & Barr Postdoctoral Fellowships at Caltech, allowing me to focus on the preservation kinetics and macroevolutionary applications of biological information in terrestrial and extraterrestrial insoluble kerogen.
 Supported by an Agouron Institute Fellowship hosted at the University of Chicago and the Field Museum, I worked to constrain the molecular fingerprint of Life as we know it, based on computational, experimental, and analytical work.
 I am a passionate teacher, seasoned mentor (13 undergraduate-to-postdoctoral mentees), and a proud advocate for women in STEM and first-generational academics.